HarshvViwari/DSA-WITH-C-/README.md

 # DSA-WITH-C-
-in this repo we talk about the following things
+In this repo we talk about the following things
 --> ARRAY CREATION
 --> DYNAMIC INPUT IN ARRAY
 --> TRAVERSING